8fold/site-joshbruce.com/content/public/finances/building-wealth-paycheck-to-paycheck/_20220401/content.md

 Before I shifted to using the risk parity portfolios for things like electronics I started down the same cash path I had used for years.
 This meant opening share certificates with a credit union that I could continue making deposits to.

-One matured and I took that money and moved it to the extended market index fund; thereby, reducing the amount of cash on hand.
+One matured and I took that money and moved it to savings.

+I debated buying the extended market index fund per the [buying a dip](/finances/budgeting/#spending-cash-reserves) protocol for spending cash reserves, however, I decided to hold until after speaking with the accountant about my taxes.

 ## Odd place